CarlosUrteaga/carlosurteaga.github.io/_pages/about.md

 {% include base_path %}

-Innovation, Data scientist, Big Data, Machine & Deep Learning, Entrepreneur, IoT, Computer Vision, Python, Analytics

-I’m data scientist and entrepreneur.
-I like to improve models of classification using behavior with historical records.
-My main language for modeling is Python and favorite platform is SMACK.
-Today I’m working in a Financial institute to detect customer behavior and I had increase the score in 15 percentege.
-Beside, I worked as lecturer teaching robotics and computer networks.
+In the last years, I have been working as Data Scientist solving data problems through the ingestion to implementation.
+I enjoy analyzing and describing changes on the records on each update, this allow me  to understand the problem and the data deeply.
+Also, I have been working with computer vision to improve the current solution in buildings

 Education
 ======
+* M.S. in Computer Science, ITAM, 2017
 * B.S. in Telematics Engineer, ITAM, 2015
-* M.S. in Computer Science, ITAM, 2017

-Work experience
+Work experience summarized
 ======
+* March 2019: Data Scientist advisor
+  * Modeling, computer vision, data ingestion and quality
+  * Sectors Financial, TI and Retail

-* Sept 2018: Head of Data Science
+* September 2019: Head of Data Science
-  * Generation of models of custumer to target marketing targets
-  * USING NLP and NLQ to improve internal process
-  * Focus the innovation using AI, ML and IoT
+  * Modeling, NLP, Model and Data Version Control
+  * Financial institution

-* May 2018: Sr. Data Science
+* May 2018: Data Scientist Sr.
-  * Customer behavior detection from IVR dataset
+  * Customer behavior and BI
-  * Dashboard for Marketing Activities
+  * Telcomuncations

-* Oct 2017: Sr of Information Security
+* Oct 2017: Information Security Sr.
-  * Management of users a national level to waranty a follow of IT policies, this is accomplishment using python and Machine Learning (Random Forest)
-  * Data analyst for compliance and monthly report of computer status to report unauthorized behavior.
-  * Manage and report Information Security incident to KPMG Global
+  * Complience, Logs analysis and Modeling
+  * TI

-* Ago 2017: Research Assistant
+* Since 2012: Research Assistant
-  * Proposed and present of Research and Advisory on Fraud, Mobility, Health, Telecommunications, etc.
+  * Research and Advisory on Fraud, Mobility, Health, Telecommunications, etc.
-  * Analyze and promoted distributed systems solutions with HDFS, Hadoop, SPARK and Pig, multiples POCs was realized.
+  * Mobile development, Dev Ops

 Skills
 ======
 * Python
   * Scikit Learn
   * Pandas
+  * Tensorflow
+  * Keras
+  * OpenCV
+  * Flask
+  * Request
+* ROS
+* Arduino
-* R
+* Docker
-  * ggplot
+* SQL
-  * tydir
+* H2O
 * Big Data
   * Hadoop
   * Spark